bcgov/bcstats-ses/README.md

 The code for cleaning external data to be used in the development of a SES index are including in the `src` folder.
 More details for running this code can be found in /src/README.md.

-A R env environment is created for this project using [`renv` package](https://rstudio.github.io/renv/articles/renv.html).
+An R env environment is created for this project using [`renv` package](https://rstudio.github.io/renv/articles/renv.html).
 You can download and install all the packages this project needs by running `renv::restore()`.

 ### Project Status